"The community stagnates without the impulse of the individual.The impulse dies away without the sympathy of the community."--William James

 And while we’re discussing weird ideas from physics...
 Richard Gott’s infuriating, thought-provoking, “Copernican” approach to predicting that humanity has 5,000 more years.
 (I’ve seen the same kind of analysis give us just twenty years, or less. huh.)

-Speaking of many worlds, I highly recommend the latest book to ponder the topic of “where is everybody out there?”
-Contact with Alien Civilizations was written by former senior U.S. diplomat Michael A.G.
+Contact with Alien Civilizations: Our Hopes and Fears about Encountering Extraterrestrials was written by former senior U.S. diplomat Michael A.G.
 Michaud, who chaired the committees that developed the well-regarded “SETI Protocols.”
 I served with Micahaerl on those committees...

 ...until they unraveled, just this last year, under the strain of the increasingly tense METI imbroglio, or the debate over whether humanity (or rather, a few peremptory individuals) should start shouting into a strange and dauntingly silent universe.
 An excellent book, covering these issues from many angles!